philiplb/CRUDlexAmazonS3FileProcessor/README.md

 This is a FileProcessor for [CRUDlex](https://github.com/philiplb/CRUDlex) handling the uploaded files via Amazon S3.

+The CRUDlex Amazon S3 FileProcessor uses [SemVer](http://semver.org/) for versioning.
+Currently, the API changes quickly due to be < 1.0.0, so take care about notes in the changelog when upgrading.

 ## How To: Amazon S3 FileProcessor

 First, create an instance of the Amazon S3 FileProcessor: